opensrp/opensrp-web/clients/core/src/store/ducks/baseDux/README.md

 `getItemsArrayFactory` which returns a selector that gets all objects from a store slice as an array

 `getTotalRecordsFactory` which returns a selector that gets the total number of records in a store slice

-## Can You modify me

-Well yes, but within reason, If you want to add new code that needs to be shared across ANC, child, household etc. then by all means feel free.

-If you need to add say an `actionType` specific to one the above then the recommended way would be to extend me through composition(or whatever works) in the respective module that requires the added functionality